yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

     ![Azure Cloud Shell screenshot showing the SQL Virtual Machine resource being created for SQLVM1.](images/bk-sql-rp2.png "Register resource provider")

-    > **Note:** This will register the resource provider using the `Full` management mode.
+    > **Note**: This will register the resource provider using the `Full` management mode.
 This change causes the SQL service to restart, which may impact production applications.
 To avoid this restart in production environments, you can alternatively register the resource provider in `LightWeight` mode and upgrade later during a scheduled maintenance window.

 4. Register **SQLVM2** and **SQLVM3** with the resource provider using the following commands.
 Ensure you specify the correct locations.